Stand Up & Math · Teacher Answers

 All 5 vertices: modulus \(2\), arguments \(\dfrac{\pi}{5}+\dfrac{2\pi k}{5}\) for \(k=0,1,2,3,4\)

 The angular formula is identical to Phase 2.
 Only \(r\) has changed.
-Ask: "How is this diagram different from Phase 2?
-How is it the same?"
+Ask groups to articulate this before continuing.

 All five vertices satisfy \(z^5=-32\).